Havertz dropped for Germany's crunch World Cup clash with Spain as Chelsea star pays price for poor display vs Japan

 📋 Your #GER line-up to face #ESP#FIFAWorldCup #ESPGER pic.twitter.com/63bjSvs5yI— Germany (@DFB_Team_EN) November 27, 2022

 THE BIGGER PICTURE: A victory would put Germany in a much better position going into the final matchday against Costa Rica, after they beat Japan earlier today.
-A loss still wouldn't see them out of the competition, but it would leave them needing Japan losing against Spain and them beating Costa Rica in order to advance to the knockouts.
+A loss still wouldn't see them out of the competition, but it would leave them needing a win against Costa Rica on the final matchday and Spain to beat Japan.

 Editors' Picks